 Revelations have come to light about Justice Department desires to indiscriminately parse mobile phone data and NSA citizen surveillance.
 This has left people wondering how can they better secure their email.
 One obvious conclusion is to use servers beyond USA borders.
 It requires more than this.

 In 2014, ProtonMail became the world’s first email service to protect data with end-to-end encryption.
 ClinicalPosters supports bIlateral encrypted email with ProtonMail members.
-It is also possible to send encrypted messages that expire in 28 days to any (non-member) email address.
+It is also possible to send encrypted expiring messages to any (non-member) email address.

 ProtonMail uses Zero-Access Encryption, which means it is impossible for the hosting company to read or decrypt its users’ messages.
 End-to-end encryption means messages are encrypted on the sender’s device (before they leave the computer or mobile phone).
 They can only be decrypted by the recipient’s device.

 Legible contents cannot be intercepted.
-Workers at the hosting service cannot snoop through your files while passing the time during a late night shift.
+Workers at the hosting service are not able to snoop through your files while passing the time during a late night shift.
 Even if email servers are seized by government officials, the data is unreadable.
 The only way content can be exposed is if the sender or recipient shares the information.

 How to Access Your Encrypted Mail

 ProtonMail handles the process elegantly.
 Their servers only store encrypted messages.
 This eliminates copies of plain text messages that could be read by a third party.
 With an account, you can access mail by logging into the ProtonMail website or with their app on your mobile device.

 1. Without a ProtonMail account, a generic message is delivered into the recipient’s mailbox with a unique link to open the encrypted message.
 This message contains the subject and unique password hint if provided.
 The password is generally either shared verbally or via a separate email.
 The hint can be used to describe something unique to the recipient as a decryption password.